awuwu/yuukibot/README.md

  * 0.4.0 -- Fixed up formatting and parsing
  * 1.0.0 -- Recoded Bot to Adhere to telegram-python-bot's ext class rather than the main class.
  * 1.1.0 -- Added More Commands, Restructred code to work off of a config file.
+ * 1.1.1 -- Added about command, added some quotes.

 Contributing
 ---